bishnt/webserver_in_C/README.md

 - **404 Not Found** - For missing static files
 - **405 Method Not Allowed** - For unsupported HTTP methods

-## 🔒 Security Considerations

-⚠️ **This is a learning project and not production-ready**

-Current limitations:
-- No input validation or sanitization
-- No protection against directory traversal attacks
-- No authentication or authorization
-- No HTTPS support
-- Limited error handling

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🙋‍♂️ Author

 **Snuggbun** - *A person trying to be someone*

----

-⭐ **Star this repository if you found it helpful!**

-*Built with ❤️ and lots of C programming*